UK steelmakers call for immediate EU action on Chinese imports

 As a result, it promised last week to start refunding the cost of green taxes which push up energy prices for steel manufacturers as soon as the European Union grants state aid approval.

-Energy-intensive British industries such as steel paid 80 percent more for electricity in the first half of 2015 than the EU average, which is itself about two times higher than that in other developed economies like the United States.

-But Britain's steel sector says its biggest problem is cheap steel imports from China.
-UK Steel said forecasts show that Chinese sales of rebar steel in the UK are set to account for more than half the UK market of 720,000 tonnes in 2015.
-(Editing by William Hardy; Editing by Tom Heneghan)
+But Britain's steel sector says its biggest problem has been a sharp rise in steel imports from China.
+UK Steel said forecasts show that Chinese 'dumping' of rebar steel in the UK is set to account for more than half the UK market of 720,000 tonnes in 2015.

+The European Commission opened an investigation into alleged rebar dumping in April.
+The investigations usually take 15 months, although the Commission can set provisional duties after an initial nine months.

+Global steel prices are at the lowest level in over a decade ST-CRU-IDX due poor demand growth and structural oversupply.
+Consultants CRU estimate that some 700 million out of a total 2.3 billion tonnes of global steelmaking capacity is spare.
+(Editing by William Hardy)

 * Parties, civil society plan Friday marches (SACP postpones Friday's march)